vOptSolver/vOptLib/README.md

 - [MOPLIB (since 2015)](http://moplib.zib.de/)
 - [MOREPO (since 2017)](https://github.com/MCDMSociety/MOrepo)

-If you are aware of a collection of instances available online, please do not hesitate to contact us in order to add a link here.
+If you are aware of the existence of a collection available online that is not listed here, please do not hesitate to contact us for adding a link to it.